Learn About Local AI

 A complete guide to the hardware you need to run AI locally — covering GPU VRAM requirements, CPU-only inference, RAM sizing, Apple Silicon, storage, and multi-GPU setups for every budget.

-How to Choose the Right Local LLM for Your Use Case
+How to Choose the Right Local LLM in 2026: A Decision Framework

 Understanding LLM Quantization: GGUF, GPTQ, AWQ, EXL2 Explained